 Free Practice 3 (6pm Local Time/ 11am UK Time)

 Qualifying (9pm Local Time/ 2pm UK Time)

 The 2020 Singapore Grand Prix (8:10pm Local Time/ 1:10pm UK Time)

 - Information about the race weekend, such as DRS zones and track changes, will be posted here.

 ??
 WEEKEND MILESTONES AND RECORDS

-If Lewis Hamilton takes pole this weekend he’ll become the first F1 driver to have taken back-to-back poles at the Singapore Grand Prix.
+- A pole position for Charles Leclerc would make him the first driver to have taken back-to-back poles at the Singapore Grand Prix.